 LUAIN - On February 27, 1735, Thomas Conway, a soldier in French and U.S. armies, was born in Cloghane, County Kerry.
-Conway was taken to France at the age of six to be educated and, in 1749, he joined the…Continue
+Conway was taken to France at the age of six to be educated and, in 1749, he joined the Irish Brigade of…Continue

 Added by The Wild Geese on February 25, 2017 at 11:30am — No Comments